rwinkhart/gohighlight-embedded/README.md

 }
 ```

-If you would like to automatically detect the filetype of a file based on the filename, and have the appropriate definition returned,
-you can use the `DetectFiletype` function:
+If you would like to automatically detect the filetype based on the filename, you can use the `DetectFiletype()` function:

 ```go
 // Name of the file